dewthefifth/spring-boot-ear-skinny-war/README.md

-# Spring Boot EAR with Skinny WARs
+# Overview: Spring Boot EAR with Skinny WARs

 An example project showing the problems deploying Spring Boot applications to JBOSS/Wildfly in an EAR deployment using skinny WARs.